 Book a room at the eco-friendly Doubletree by Hilton Panama City, which opened in late 2011, just off the conveniently located Via Espana.
 Boasting the consistent high level of service that you’d expect from the hotel chain with an extra touch of Panamanian hospitality, upon entering the hotel, guests are greeted warmly in both Spanish and English, and then given the signature Doubletree chocolate chip cookie, here just as gooey and tasty as ever.
 Guests can choose between standard, executive, or deluxe rooms and a variety of suites, all equipped with the chain’s trademarked Sweet Dreams beds, Panamanian coffee, and Crabtree & Evelyn bath products and lotions.
 A good-sized gym, rooftop pool bar and Jacuzzi, and one of the only recycling programs you’ll find right now in Panama, round out the hotel’s greatest comforts.

 For a taste of the cosmopolitan mixed with culture, stay at the sleek Radisson Decapolis Hotel (Avenida Balboa, behind the Multicentro Mall) for ultramodern amenities mixed in with a local art décor—indigenous mola cloth patterns, devil masks, and large photos of the Panamanian people and traditional customs.
 You can’t miss the spectacular views of Panama Bay, the bustling city skyline, and Casco Viejo.
 Or, stay in Casco Viejo with fellow socially conscious travelers from all over the world at the acclaimed hostel Luna’s Castle.
 For just $12 a night in the dorm or $28 for a private room, it is the perfect backpacker’s destination complete with an outdoor terrace, make-your-own breakfast of pancakes, local bananas and locally grown coffee, and free Internet access and WiFi.
 It’s also steps away from the start of the Cinta Costera.
-Also opening in Casco Viejo this month is the Tántalo, touted as a boutique hotel/kitchen/roof bar by Blesso Properties NYC.
+Another recommendation is Tantalo Hotel, a boutique hotel/kitchen/roof bar by Blesso Properties NYC.

 Guided Green Tours of Panama City